AlejoPatigno/S3Forecaster-S3FastSketch/README.md

 # S3Forecaster-S3FastSketch

-This package consolidates the repeated experimental code from the CIF, M3, M4, Tourism, and CASAGRES notebooks into one reusable project.
+This package consolidates the repeated experimental code from the CIF, M3, M4, Tourism, and ICMDnotebooks into one reusable project.
 Dataset-loading cells remain dataset-specific; all model, optimization, metric, and analysis code is centralized here.

 ## Project structure